 The 4% Rule

-This rule, developed by my NAPFA colleague Bill Bengen, says that a 4% withdrawal rate from your retirement nest egg should be sustainable over a 30 year retirement period.
+This rule, developed by financial planner Bill Bengen, says that a 4% withdrawal rate from your retirement nest egg should be sustainable over a 30 year retirement period.

 There was wide agreement among everyone on the panel that 4% was a reasonable starting point, but it was just that a starting point.
 Every client situation is different and the level of withdrawals from tax-deferred accounts, Roth accounts, taxable investments and other assets needs to be looked at and managed for each individual retiree on an ongoing basis.
 Factors such as the performance of their investments need to be taken into account.
 As I mentioned during the session I discuss upcoming cash needs with each retired client on a regular basis as well.

 In a recent post on this blog Is a $100,000 a Year Retirement Doable?
 I discussed how I use the 4% rule as an estimating tool in discussions with a client or prospective client.
 Essentially we start with their desired gross cash need in retirement.